icgc-argo/argo-docs/docs/data-access/data-download.md

 The file manifest contains a list of the files that match your search query, along with some additional metadata to assist in file identification.
 The file manifest will be used by the score-client to identify the list of files to download.

-> NOTE: Clinical data can be downloaded by any user.
+> NOTE: Clinical data can be downloaded by any user and does not require the score-client.
 In order to download controlled molecular data, you **must have ICGC DACO approval**.
 Learn more about the [DACO application process here](/docs/data-access/data-access), or [apply for DACO approval here](https://icgc.org/daco).

 ## Installing the Score-Client